AdityaKumar1988/CPU_Scheduler/README.md

 - **Earliest Deadline First (EDF)**
 - **Rate Monotonic Scheduling (RMS)**

-Each algorithm is visualized using a **dynamic Gantt chart**, allowing users to clearly observe task execution order and timing.
+Each algorithm is visualized using a **Dynamic Gantt chart**, allowing users to clearly observe task execution order and timing.

 ---